 logo

-Jihaemi Reporter (pcraemi@kormedi.com)
+Reporter Ji Hae-mi (pcraemi@kormedi.com)

-Registered dietitian Erin Cotes from Cleveland Clinic in the United States advises starting by examining your kitchen to reduce inflammation.
-She explained that what you eat can influence whether inflammation is triggered or fought against, and she outlined foods to avoid in order to reduce internal inflammation.
+Erin Coates, a registered dietitian at the Cleveland Clinic, advises starting by examining your kitchen to reduce inflammation.
+She explained that what you eat can influence whether you cause or fight inflammation, and outlined the foods to avoid to reduce inflammation in the body.

-According to Coats, the current guidelines recommend that added sugar intake should be less than 10% of daily calorie intake.
-He explained that consuming a lot of simple sugars can cause a rapid increase in blood sugar levels and elevate insulin levels, which can lead to inflammation.
-Enjoying sweet treats occasionally is fine, but excessive consumption can cause chronic inflammation, so careful attention is necessary.
-In addition to easily recognizable foods like candies, cookies, and soft drinks, added sugars are also found in bread, crackers, granola bars, salad dressings, yogurt, cereals, and sports drinks.
+According to Coates, current guidelines recommend that added sugar intake be less than 10% of daily calorie intake.
+He explained that consuming large amounts of simple sugars can cause blood sugar levels to spike and insulin levels to rise, potentially triggering inflammation.
+While enjoying a sweet snack occasionally is fine, careful attention must be paid as excessive consumption can lead to chronic inflammation.
+In addition to easily recognizable foods like candy, cookies, and soda, added sugar is also found in bread, crackers, granola bars, salad dressings, yogurt, cereals, and sports drinks.

-When food is digested, sugar enters the bloodstream, and our body secretes insulin to send the sugar into cells to be used as energy.
-If foods that sharply raise blood sugar are habitually consumed throughout the day, insulin stores the excess sugar in fat cells, causing them to enlarge.
-Repeating this process can eventually lead to weight gain or insulin resistance, which is associated with major diseases such as diabetes.
-To prevent such rapid increases in blood sugar, it is recommended to balance the diet with dietary fiber, healthy fats, and proteins, and to limit foods high in added sugars.
+When food is digested, sugar enters the bloodstream, and the body secretes insulin to send the sugar to cells for use as energy.
+If you habitually consume foods that cause a rapid spike in blood sugar throughout the day, insulin stores the excess sugar in fat cells, causing them to enlarge.
+Research suggests that if this happens repeatedly, it can eventually lead to weight gain or insulin resistance, which is associated with metabolic diseases such as diabetes.
+To prevent such rapid spikes in blood sugar, balance your diet with dietary fiber, healthy fats, and protein, and limit foods high in added sugar.

-Trans fats raise bad cholesterol levels and cause inflammation
+Trans fats raise bad cholesterol levels and cause inflammation.

 Omega-6 fatty acids are fats used by our bodies for energy and are necessary for normal growth and development.
-They are not produced in the body and must be obtained through food.
+They are not produced in the body but must be obtained through food.
 Foods rich in omega-6 include canola oil, corn oil, mayonnaise, safflower oil, sunflower oil, and peanut oil.

-Lack of fiber causes inflammation, refined carbohydrates
+Lack of fiber leads to inflammation, refined carbohydrates

 ==============

-Even with a lack of fiber, does it cause inflammation?
+Does a lack of fiber cause inflammation?

-Refined carbohydrates cause inflammation.
+So, refined carbohydrates cause inflammation.

-I'm currently looking into buying brown rice.
+I've been looking into buying brown rice lately.

 2